kchinzei/kch-rgbw-lib/docs/CSpace.md

 Internally it uses the color transformation functions.

 ##### .r .g .b = val

 ##### .h .s .v = val

 ##### .X .Y .Z = val

 ##### .x .y .Y = val

 ##### .x .y .q = val

 Set corresponding value to .a[].
-It's intended as (almost) toll-free access, where there is no type check . (except for .Y) or value range check.
+It's intended as (almost) toll-free access, where there is no type check (except for `.Y`). or value range check.
 You should use them when you are sure about the type.

 ### Member functions